EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

   // And the URL can be passed since 4.3.2 (will be appended to the notes on Android as there doesn't seem to be a sep field) calOptions.url = "https://www.google.com";

-  window.plugins.calendar.createEventWithOptions(title,eventLocation,notes,startDate,endDate,calOptions,success,error);
+  // on iOS the success handler receives the event ID (since 4.3.6) window.plugins.calendar.createEventWithOptions(title,eventLocation,notes,startDate,endDate,calOptions,success,error);

   // create an event interactively